wp-plugins/autoptimize/readme.txt

 = 1.7.3 =
 * improvement: remove cache + options on uninstall as [requested by Gingerbreadmen](http://wordpress.org/support/topic/wp_options-entries)
-* improvement: set .htaccess to allow PHP execution when saving optimized files as PHP, as suggested by (David Mottershead of bermuda4u.com}[http://www.bermuda4u.com/]
+* improvement: set .htaccess to allow PHP execution in wp-content/cache/autoptimize when saving optimized files as PHP, as suggested by (David Mottershead of bermuda4u.com}[http://www.bermuda4u.com/] but forbid PHP execution when saving aggregated script/css as static files (except for multisite).
-* bugfix: avoid Yoast SEO sitemaps going blank (due optimization of Yoast's dynamically built XML/XSL) as reported by [Vance Hallman](http://www.icefishing.co) and Armand Hadife
+* bugfix: avoid Yoast SEO sitemaps going blank (due optimization of Yoast's dynamically built XML/XSL) as reported by [Vance Hallman](http://www.icefishing.co) and [Armand Hadife](http://solar-flag-pole-lights.com/).
+More info on this issue [can be found on my blog](http://blog.futtta.be/2013/12/09/blank-yoast-seo-sitemaps-no-more/).
 * smaller changes to readme.txt

 = 1.7.2 =